April 2020: Devon & Severn IFCA proposals for recreational bag limits.

 Bait digging & the Law

-In the mean time the following is a simplified outline of factors affecting the right to gather bait:-
+The following is a simplified outline of factors affecting the right to gather bait:-

 Access to intertidal areas for bait gathering & angling is a highly emotive subject that promotes hot debate & about which there are a lot of misconceptions.